NASA-PDS/pds-view/registry/registry-service/README.txt

 derby will create a log file named "derby.log" that will contain all the SQL statements sent to derby if the system property "-Dderby.language.logStatementText=true" is set.

+If you would like to change the port the registry service will start up on in embedded mode use set the "maven.tomcat.port" on the command line.
+For instance, to start up on port 8000 instead of 8080 run "mvn -Dmaven.tomcat.port=8000 tomcat:run" from the command line.

 If you are going to start the registry service from maven using "mvn tomcat:run" you may want to up the intial and max java heap size.
 This can be done by setting the MAVEN_OPTS environment variable.
 For instance in a bash shell one would run "export MAVEN_OPTS="-Xms128m -Xmx256m".